yeahml/yeahml/README.md

 - make sure all layer names are unique - could check against set
 - convert to f-string
 - Ensure dropout is only active during training
-- Create data_config file option (`path`, e.g. model_config:data:path) if the path is present, use it and make sure no other fields are filled
+- Create data_config file option (`path`, e.g. model_cdict:data:path) if the path is present, use it and make sure no other fields are filled
-- Create hyperparam_config file option (`path`, e.g. model_config:hyperparam:path) if the path is present, use it and make sure no other fields are filled
+- Create hyperparam_config file option (`path`, e.g. model_cdict:hyperparam:path) if the path is present, use it and make sure no other fields are filled
 - update to pathlib.Path
 - logic that if a layer name is the same, a _n will be appended?
 - logic that recommends changing the layer name to the correct spelling. e.g. batch_normalization to BatchNormalization or batchmormalization (m vs n typo) to BatchNormalization